 Moreover, the names of the four individual movements conjure up visions that validate this meaning of the suite’s title:

-I. La Marche au marché (Walking to Market) — a play on words, the “marche” being a well-known genre in music.
+I. La Marche au marché (The March to Market) — a play on words, the “marche” being a well-known genre in music.
 But here it’s only about walking in the streets to shop at the market.

 II.
 Anseatic Dance — a play on the word “Hanseatic,” which would be typical of regional dances often portrayed in music.
 But in this case, the “anse” is merely the handle of a basket.